 - Know your personal boundaries and communicate them clearly.
 You have the right to say no and to change your mind at any point!

 - Don't be afraid to speak up.
-If you are being pressured or you start to feel uncomfortable, let the other person know how you feel and get out of the situation, even if it's awkward or hurts the other person's feelings
+If you are being pressured or you start to feel uncomfortable, let the other person know how you feel, even if it's awkward or hurts the other person's feelings.
+You are just as important as they are and you deserve to be respected.

 - Don't assume you know what another person wants.
 Just because a person chooses to drink, wears sexy clothing, agrees to be alone with you, or consents to kissing or other sexual touching DOES NOT mean that they are willing to have sex.
-Always ask for consent and remember that if someone has been drinking, they're not legally able to give consent.
+Always ask for consent and make sure your partner has given a clear, verbal yes before you continue.

-Remember, if you or a friend experiences sexual assault, it is not your fault and there is help!
+Remember, if you or a friend experiences sexual assault, it is not your fault (no matter what the circumstances) and there is help!
 Contact the Campus Assault Resources and Empowerment (CARE) Line 24/7 at (925)878-9207 for anonymous support.

 For more safety tips and information about sexual assault, please check out the Rape Absue and Incest National Network at www.rainn.org.